vasudhavenkatesan/DependencyInjectionExample/2020-02-17-constructor-injection.md

 Here since the Cookie class has null value for `Topping` , the test case fails with a `NullPointerException`.
 We need to explicitly initialize the Topping object to test.

 Similarly in future if someone adds additional dependencies to this class, the unit test silently fails with a `NullPointerException`.
-It is very difficult to find the reason because the new dependencies is not within the visibility for Cake’s client classes.
+It is very difficult to find the reason because the new dependencies is not within the visibility for `Cookie`'s client classes.

 Let us consider the Cake class example created using constructor injection.